Commodore 64 peripherals: Present and Future devices

 The IDE64 interface cartridge provides access to parallel ATA drives like hard disks, CD/DVD drives, LS-120, Zip drives, and CompactFlash cards.
 It also supports network drives (PCLink) to directly access a host system over various connection methods including X1541, RS-232, Ethernet and USB.
 The operating system called IDEDOS provides CBM/CMD compatible interface to programs on all devices.
 The main filesystem is called CFS, but there's read-only support for ISO 9660 and FAT12/16/32.
 Additional features include BASIC extension, DOS Wedge, file manager, machine code monitor, fast loader, BIOS setup screen.

 Today's computer mice can be attached via the Micromys interface that can process even optical mice and similar.
 There are also various interfaces for plugging the 64 to a PC keyboard.

 A board for converting Commodore 64 video signals to standard VGA monitor output is also currently under development.
 Also, a board to convert the Commodore 128's 80 column RGBI CGA-compatible video signal to VGA format was developed in late 2011.
 The board, named the C128 Video DAC, had a limited production run and was used in conjunction with the more widespread GBS-8220 board.

 In September 2008, Individual Computers announced the Chameleon, a Cartridge for the Expansion Port that adds a lot of previously unseen functionality.
 It has a Retro-Replay compatible Freezer and MMC/SD-Slot, 16 MB REU and a PS/2 connector for a PC Keyboard.
 Support for a network adapter and battery-backed real time clock exists.
 The cartridge does not even have to be plugged into a Commodore 64 and can be used as a standalone device using USB power.
 Since the cartridge essentially also includes a Commodore One it is possible to include a VGA Port that outputs the picture to a standard PC monitor.
 The Commodore One core also allows the cartridge to be used as a CPU accelerator, and a core to run a Amiga environment in standalone mode also exists.
 Unlike most other modern-day C64 hardware, this cartridge ships with a bright yellow case.
 Shipping was announced for Q1/2009, and currently the cartridge is available, although the firmware is in a beta state.
 A standalone mode docking station is under development.

 Retro Innovations is shipping the uIEC device, which utilizes the core design of the SD2IEC project to provide a mass media solution for Commodore 8-bit systems that utilize the Commodore IEC Serial Bus.
 NKCElectronics of Florida is shipping SD2IEC hardware which uses the sd2iec firmware.
 Manosoft sells the C64SD Infinity, another SD card media solution which uses the sd2iec firmware.

 In Summer of 2013, another commercial variant of the SD2IEC-Device appears on market, the SD2IEC-evo2 from 16xEight.

-This device uses a bigger uC (ATmega1284P) and includes extras such as battery-backed RTC, connector for LCD display, and multicolour status LED.
+This device uses a bigger uC (ATmega1284P) and includes extras such as battery-backed RTC, connector for LCD, and multicolour status LED.